 If selling your home is on your list of New Year’s resolutions, you’ll be pleased to know that the first few months of the year are traditionally an excellent time to hit the market.
 Not only are the early summer transfers starting to filter through into the deeds office (providing useful statistical information), properties are also showing their sunny sides and buyers are in a happy and motivated frame of mind.

 According to David Jacobs, Gauteng Regional Manager for the Rawson Property Group, there are several ways sellers can make the most of this seasonal opportunity.
-These are his four, top tips to hit the new year’s property market in peak form and give your home a head start to sell well in 2019.
+These are his four, top tips to hit the new year’s property market in peak form and give your home a head start to sell well.

 Get your home in market-ready condition